cherryservers/cherryctl/docs/cherryctl_server_create.md

       --region string           Slug of the region where server will be provisioned.
       --spot-instance           Provisions the server as a spot instance.
       --ssh-keys strings        Comma separated list of SSH key ID's to be embed in the Server.
+      --storage-id int          ID of the storage that will be attached to server.
       --tags strings            Tag or list of tags for the server: --tags="key=value,env=prod".
       --userdata-file string    Path to a userdata file for server initialization.
 ```